 Devastating natural disasters have occurred around the world in the past couple of decades, worsened by global warming, erosion and deforestation.
 The fact that Europe has largely been spared is due not only to its topography and climate.
 The ‘avalanche winter’ of 1951 that killed 250 people in the Alps and the deadly North Sea floods of 1962 in which more than 300 people died, were the last major natural catastrophes in Central Europe and provided the impetus for massive

-The photographs in Claudius Schulze’s “States of Nature” series show beautiful European landscapes and the defenses that fortify these idyllic spaces: alpine panoramas are dissected by snow sheds, the North Sea coast furrowed by breakwaters and groynes.
-However, Schulze’s photos do not claim to delineate the border between “culture” and “nature”.
-On the contrary: the photographs make clear how much the two sphere penetrate each other, at least in affluent European countries.
-This is because defenses are the prerequisite to these European landscapes: the sunshine sparkles on the surface of the mountain lakes only because the lake was artificially dammed, the dunes only rise because they are protected against storm surges and vast areas would be inundated by the Ocean if not dyked.
-This is the dialectic of defenses: they fortify the idyllic and simultaneously reveal its fragility.
+In State of Nature, Claudius Schulze depicts gorgeous European landscapes and the defences that fortify them: alpine panoramas dissected by snow sheds, the North Sea coast furrowed by breakwaters.
+The photos do not claim to delineate the border between ‘culture’ and ‘nature’; rather, they make clear how much the two spheres overlap.
+The defences are the prerequisite to these landscapes: the sunshine sparkles on the surface of a mountain lake only because the lake was artificially created, dunes only rise because they are protected against storm surges and vast areas of land would be inundated by the sea if not dyked.
+This is the dialectic of defences: they fortify the idyllic and simultaneously reveal its fragility.